cco2/Recipes/guacamole.md

 Later on, people added in all types of ingredients.
 Acidity, usually in the form of lime.
 Onions and clantro for aromatics.
 Peppers for spice.

-Advice - Focus on what your audience prefers and the freshness of the ingredients.
+Focus on freshness of the ingredients.

 ## Ingredients
 Makes 3 servings